homearanya/alistair-psychologist/src/pages/articles/how-to-deal-with-clinical-depression-major-depressive-disorder.md

   good news, however, is that a depressive episode is treatable and, more importantly, it is preventable.
 A functional medicine approach to dealing with this mental health problem is often very effective
+excerpt: >-
+  Clinical depression can make work and daily life almost impossible; an individual may lose their ability to see the positives in life and begin to feel utterly alone.
 thumbnailimage: {}
 bannerimage: {}
 bodyimage: {}